FreemediaMY/FreemediaMY/README.md

 - These internet protocol playlists are essentially open-source playlists and;
 - The contents from the playlists are 100% not affiliated with any 3rd party streaming providers.
-- Any transactions that regard buying or selling the playlists are STRICTLY PROHIBITED.
+- Any transactions that regard buying or selling these playlists are STRICTLY PROHIBITED.
 - I will take one of these contents down if the media owners ask to do so.
 - Support the original media streaming platforms.